 What is involved in wellness testing?

-This simple blood test gives information about the different cell types in the blood.
+Complete Blood Count (CBC).
+This blood test gives information about the different cell types in the blood.
 These include red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
 The CBC provides details about the number, size, and shape of the various cells types, and identifies the presence of any abnormal cells.
-It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease.
-(See handout Complete Blood Count).
+It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease (for more information, see handout "Complete Blood Count").

+Thyroid testing.
+The thyroid gland acts like a thermostat and sets the metabolic rate of the whole body (for more information, see handout “Thyroid Hormone Testing in Cats”).
+Thyroid disease is common in older cats, and hormone levels should be measured in all cats eight years of age and older as part of routine wellness testing.
 The most common thyroid disease in the cat is called hyperthyroidism, which occurs when the thyroid gland produces too much thyroid hormone.
 This causes a marked increase in the body’s metabolic rate, and puts a strain on the heart, liver, and kidneys.
 Typical signs of hyperthyroidism in the cat are unexplained weight loss, increased appetite, restlessness, increased activity, increased thirst and urination, vomiting, and diarrhea.

-Wellness Testing is a simple and effective way of monitoring your older cat's health.
+Wellness testing is a simple and effective way of monitoring your older cat's health.
 Early detection and correction of medical problems help to ensure that your pet will be healthy and active for as long as possible.